gulsahtan/CoR/README.md

 Chain-of-Repair (CoR) is a C#/.NET AI Application for artifact-aware automated program repair.
 It combines source-code parsing, failing-output analysis, suspicious-method ranking, LLM-driven root-cause analysis, LLM-driven patch synthesis, static validation, bounded LLM refinement, and reproducibility logging.

-This repository is intended to accompany a PeerJ Computer Science AI Application submission.
-It provides the code, prompt templates, sample inputs, dataset provenance notes, and execution instructions needed for review and reproduction.

 ## Description